demonixis/Atlantis.js/README.md

 ==================

 ### Summary
-Atlantis Game Engine is a work in progress JavaScript 2D Game Engine using HTML5 and canvas 2D.
+Atlantis Engine is a work in progress JavaScript 2D Game Engine using HTML5 and canvas 2D.
 It is mainly inspired by XNA and Flixel.

 ### Features
 * Audio manager